DhirajMeenavilli/Projects/Journal/Notes and Occurances.md

 Where S stands for situation and A for abstraction

-All science effectively boils down to discovery and development, see a problem which intrests you for some personal reason, popularity, money, artistic expression, equalisation, etc. etc. and then discover abstractions which allow for an acceptable amount of lossiness in the abstracted state, then devolp techniques for that state which leverage the paarticularities of the abstraction and then recovert in as lossless a way as possible and then if desired refine and do it over and over again until satisfied.

 ## With Repect to Teaching and Sharing

 When you have people of all different cultureal contexts, domain knowledge, incentives, and levels of resistance to different proposed ideas, one has to fundamentally come at the practice of teaching and sharing as not correct or incorrect but rather perhaps a fundamental set of tenants and beliefs, and the exact scope of the conversation.